 We react to different channels in different ways, and using channels with HI has the ability to add value to the relationship.
 In addition, HI can cement relationships on repeat orders and increase average order value.

-Check your marketing schedule and see if Telemarketing, Field Sales or Events could play a bigger role in your plans – after all, it costs 5-10 times more to acquire a new customer than keep an existing one.
+Check your marketing schedule and see if Telemarketing, Field Sales or Events could play a more significant role in your plans – after all, it costs 5-10 times more to acquire a new customer than keep an existing one.